 Award presented by the Florida Higher Education Arts Network as a part of the Florida Culture Alliance’s Arts & Culture Day.

 Honors faculty members who have had an intellectual, inspirational, and integrative impact on the lives of their students.
 Nominations submitted by students.

 Awarded to “The Erotics of Male/Male Rape?” by the Theory & Criticism Focus Group for the best graduate-student paper utilizing theory or criticism presented at the Association for Theatre in Higher Education conference in Chicago 2011.

-Serving on the American Society for Theatre Research Program Conference Committee for the 2018 conference in San Diego organized by Chase Bringardner, Christin Essen, and Kirsten Pullen.
-The conference theme is Arousal: Theatre, Performance, Embodiment.
+Served on the American Society for Theatre Research Program Conference Committee for the 2018 conference in San Diego organized by Chase Bringardner, Christin Essen, and Kirsten Pullen.
+The conference theme was Arousal: Theatre, Performance, Embodiment.

 This subcommittee was developed and headed by the president of the Association for Theatre in Higher Education, Patricia Ybarra.
 The group was tasked with tackling the issue of diversity within university and college theatre departments.

 This task force was formed at the pleasure of the president of the American Society for Theatre Research.
 The group investigates labor in the university system as well as ways in which national organizations such as ASTR can work to assist those working in these systems.